marguspollm/cgi_task_2026/README.md

 At first created a simple backend application with Maps as a way of persisting data, but later decided to change it to H2 database.
 That took bit longer beacuse of rewriting tests and had bit of help from AI to write database queries in repository(noted in code).

 Implemented MealDB API call for getting random meals to show user after creating a reservation.
+Right now the pre-order button displays a notification that the meal was ordered but it is not saved to database.
 The frontend Carousel components visual layout was helped with AI.

 Creating drag and drop for tables took a lot of time ~12hr and was a mix of StackOverflow/Reddit/MDN docs reasearch and trying.
 The final visual placement was helped with AI.